rosbobos/book_app/README.md

 Actual time needed to complete: about 50 min

+Number and name of feature: configuration

+Estimate of time needed to complete: 15min

+Start time: 9:19

+Finish time: 9:25

+Actual time needed to complete: 6 minutes

-Number and name of feature:
+Number and name of feature: browse search results

-Estimate of time needed to complete:
+Estimate of time needed to complete: 40min

-Start time:
+Start time: 9:45

-Finish time:
+Finish time: 9:25

-Actual time needed to complete:
+Actual time needed to complete: 6 minutes